COST GUIDE

 3-Phase Supply and Distribution

 Almost all commercial premises operate on a 3-phase supply.
-The distribution architecture is the backbone of the installation and must be designed to accommodate the assessed load with appropriate diversity applied.
+The distribution architecture is the backbone of the installation and must be designed to carry the assessed maximum demand with appropriate diversity applied.

-Sub-distribution board (each)Each floor or zone typically has its own board fed from the main board via a submain cable.£800–£2,500
+Sub-distribution board (each)£800–£2,500Each floor or zone typically has its own board fed from the main board via a submain cable.

-Submain cables (per metre)Depends on CSA.
-A 4-core 25mm² SWA floor submain is roughly £25/m installed including containment and termination.£15–£60/m
+Submain cables (per metre)£15–£60/mDepends on CSA.
+A 4-core 25mm² SWA floor submain is roughly £25/m installed including containment and termination.

-Phase balancing is critical in commercial installations.
-The design should distribute single-phase loads evenly across the three phases to avoid excessive neutral current and voltage imbalance.
-This must be verified during commissioning.
+The design should distribute single-phase loads evenly across the three phases to limit neutral current and voltage imbalance.
+This is verified during commissioning and recorded on the schedules that accompany the certificate.

-Commercial fit-outs increasingly include EV charging provision.
-BS 7671:2018+A4:2026 Section 722 covers electric vehicle charging installations, and Regulation 722.311.201 permits load curtailment — load reduction or disconnection, automatic or manual — to be taken into account when determining the maximum demand of the installation.
-This means that multiple EV charging points can often be accommodated on an existing incoming supply provided a suitable load management system is specified, without requiring a costly DNO supply upgrade.
-Designers must document the curtailment assumptions used in the demand calculation.
-Budget an additional £800 to £2,500 per charge point installed, plus allowance for the load management controller where multiple points are provided.
+Commercial fit-outs increasingly include EV charging.
+Section 722 of BS 7671:2018+A4:2026 covers electric vehicle charging installations, and Regulation 722.311.201 states that load curtailment — load reduction or disconnection, either automatically or manually — may be taken into account when determining the maximum demand of the installation or part thereof.
+In practice that means several charge points can often be accommodated on the existing incoming supply where a suitable load management system is specified, avoiding a costly DNO supply upgrade.
+The regulation does not prescribe a calculation method, so the designer must document the curtailment assumptions behind the demand figure.
+Budget £800 to £2,500 per charge point installed, plus the load management controller where multiple points are provided.

 04 · Cost Guide